kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 3.md

 This is the [document](https://github.com/kshitijdshah99/Pippy_Activity/blob/main/Pygame%20Documentation.pdf) I discovered on the internet.
 It's pretty descriptive, but I altered it to meet the requirements.

-This documentation covers several ideas, to summarize them:
+### This documentation covers several ideas, to summarize them:

-1.Basic principles taught were pygame introduction, dealing with shapes, pictures, text, and drawing graphics primitives.
+1.**Basic principles** taught were pygame introduction, dealing with shapes, pictures, text, and drawing graphics primitives.

-2.Intermediate techniques included playing music and constructing a graphic user interface (GUI).
+2.**Intermediate techniques** included playing music and constructing a graphic user interface (GUI).

-3.Advanced notions include creating an app, a basic board game, or even tiles for it.
+3.**Advanced notions** include creating an app, a basic board game, or even tiles for it.